-Stockholders entitled to vote in the election of directors of the Board may nominate director candidates at times other than at the annual meeting.
-For a nomination to be properly made by any stockholder, considered for recommendation by the Board to the stockholders, and included in our proxy statement for the 2016 annual meeting, written notice of such stockholder's nomination must be given, either by personal delivery or by registered or certified United States mail, postage prepaid, to the Corporate Secretary of Whirlpool (and must be received by the Corporate Secretary) by November 11, 2015.
+Stockholders entitled to vote in the election of directors of the Board may propose director candidates at times other than at the annual meeting.
+For such a proposal to be properly made by any stockholder and considered for recommendation by the Board to the stockholders, written notice of such stockholder's proposal must be given, either by personal delivery or by registered or certified United States mail, postage prepaid, to the Corporate Secretary of Whirlpool (and must be received by the Corporate Secretary) by November 8, 2016.
 Such notice shall set forth all of the information required by Article II, Section 11 of our By-laws.
+Nomination of a director to be submitted for consideration at the 2017 annual meeting of stockholders must be received by the Corporate Secretary of Whirlpool personally or by registered or certified mail, by January 18, 2017 and must satisfy the procedures set forth in Whirlpool's By-laws to be considered at the meeting.
 Our By-laws are posted for your convenience on the Whirlpool website: www.whirlpoolcorp.com/by-laws.
 Whirlpool believes that all nominees must, at a minimum, meet the selection criteria established by the Corporate Governance and Nominating Committee.
 The Board evaluates director nominees recommended by stockholders in the same manner in which it evaluates other director nominees.
 Whirlpool has established, through its Corporate Governance and Nominating Committee, selection criteria that identify desirable skills and experience for prospective Board members, including those properly nominated by stockholders.

 The Board, with the assistance of the Corporate Governance and Nominating Committee, selects potential new Board members using criteria and priorities established from time to time.
 Desired personal qualifications for director nominees include: intelligence, integrity, strength of character, and commitment.
 Nominees should also have the sense of timing required to assess and challenge the way things are done and recommend alternative solutions to problems; the independence necessary to make an unbiased evaluation of management performance and effectively carry out responsibilities of oversight; an awareness of both the business and social environment in which today's corporation operates; and a sense of urgency and spirit of cooperation that will enable them to interact with other Board members in directing the future, profitable growth of Whirlpool.
 Desired experience for director nominees includes: at least ten years of experience in a senior executive role with a major business organization, preferably as either Chief Executive Officer or Chairman (equivalent relevant experience from other backgrounds such as academics or government may also be considered); a proven record of accomplishment and line operating (or equivalent) experience; first-hand experience with international operations; a working knowledge of corporate governance issues and the changing role of the Board; and exposure to corporate programs designed to create stockholder value, while balancing the needs of all stakeholders.
 Director nominees should not be employed by or affiliated with any organization that has significantly competitive lines of business or that may otherwise present a conflict of interest.
 The composition, skills, and needs of the Board change over time and will be considered in establishing the profile of desirable candidates for any specific opening on the Board.
-The Corporate Governance and Nominating Committee has determined that it is desirable for the Board to have a variety of differences in viewpoints, professional experiences, educational background, skills, race, gender, age, and national origin, and considers issues of diversity and background in its selection process.
+The Corporate Governance and Nominating Committee has determined that it is desirable for the Board to have a variety of differences in viewpoints, professional experiences, educational background, skills, race, gender, age, and national origin, and considers diversity and background in its selection process.